Reviews You Can Rely On

 Credit: Steve Mace

 The Patagonia Capilene Midweight and the Patagonia Capilene Thermal Weight Zip-Neck are both great layering options with built-in thumb loops that keep the arms in place, while the REI Co-op Midweight features a frictionless face fabric, in addition to a super stretchy design that hugs the body.
 All are great options in this category.
 The Hanes Cool Dri Performance is also a synthetic option that is true to size and easy to layer.
-Our testers loved climbing in this top that features enough length to easily pull below our climbing harness and over our crack gloves.
+Our testers loved climbing in this top, which features enough length to easily pull below our climbing harness and over our crack gloves.
 The DevOps Thermal Compression Turtle also features a super slim-fitting compression design that hugs the contours of the body and a smooth interface that is easy to layer over the top, but since it runs small and offers less breathability, it didn't perform as comfortably for similar uses.

 The REI Co-op Midweight Base Layer Crew is a great choice when worn...